Labor & Employment

 Likewise, if not done appropriately, a furlough or reduced work schedule may jeopardize the exempt status of salaried exempt employees under the Fair Labor Standards Act (“FLSA”), which could then trigger minimum wage and overtime pay requirements.
 Employers should consider the following measures to reduce risk of non-compliance with the FLSA:

 Remember to check state and local laws, which are changing daily.
 Employers also must consider whether any state wage and hour laws limit their ability to impose a desired cost-saving measure.

-The CARES Act also may provide financial assistance to eligible employers

-  making efforts to keep their businesses running and their workers employed.

-  In the alternative, employees who are furloughed, or whose worksites are

-  temporarily or permanently shut down due to COVID-19 related reasons, may be

-  eligible for unemployment benefits under the new federal CARES Act,

-  discussed in more detail here.
+The CARES Act also may provide financial assistance to eligible employers making efforts to keep their businesses running and their workers employed.
+In the alternative, employees who are furloughed, or whose worksites are temporarily or permanently shut down due to COVID-19 related reasons, may be eligible for unemployment benefits under the new federal CARES Act, discussed in more detail here.

-  Q. What do I need to know about employee benefits when reducing hours?
+What do I need to know about employee benefits when reducing hours?

-  A. Impacts on employee benefits is an often overlooked consideration.

-  Employers should not forget to consider how changes in compensation and

-  hours worked will impact employee benefit issues such as health care

-  coverage and 401(k) plans.
+The impact on employee benefits is an often overlooked consideration.
+Employers should not forget to consider how changes in compensation and hours worked will impact employee benefit issues such as health care coverage and 401(k) plans.